 Another benefit of yoga for men is improved digestion – many yoga positions help massage internal organs, helping the gut and bowel work more efficiently.

 Yoga practice helps to boost the immune system at the foundation cellular level.
-Yoga triggers rapid gene expression changes which advances the body’s defence system.
+Yoga triggers rapid gene expression changes which advance the body’s defence system.

 Prevent injury and sports performance